amdigital-co-uk/docs-playbook/docs/1.-Welcome/Documentation-Guidelines/Platform-Development-Playbook.md

     Dates must be formatted yyyy-mm-dd (e.g. 2022-08-31, [following ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html))

-    You can insert as many authors reqired, each author on a new line.
+    You can insert as many authors required, each author on a new line.
 Please make sure you use full name

 The only exception if child pages, when they are used specifically for breaking down larger subjects, where the authors are the same, and where they would naturally be reviewed alongside the parent.
 This this instance you must still include a title.